RedHatInsights/insights-client/README.md

 # Red Hat Insights Client

-**insights-client** is the Client API Wrapper for the Client API that lives in the Insights Core (the egg).
+**insights-client** is a wrapper for Insights Core (the egg).

 ## Developer Setup

-These instructions require the system to be registered with Red Hat Subscription Management.
+Follow these instructions to prepare your system for development.

 1. Fork both this and [insights-core](https://github.com/RedHatInsights/insights-core) repository.